Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation: Discussion/Conclusion

 \subsection{Summary of results}

 \begin{enumerate}

 \item From the asymptotic Weyl and Maxwell tensors, with their transformation properties, we were able (via the asymptotically shear-free NGC) to obtain two complex world lines -- a complex `center of mass' and `complex center of charge' in the auxiliary $\mathcal{H}$-space.
-When 'viewed' from a Bondi coordinate and tetrad system, this led to an expression for the real center of mass of the gravitating system and a kinematic expression for the total angular momentum (including intrinsic spin and orbital angular momentum), as seen from null infinity.
-It is interesting to observe that the \textit{kinematical} expressions for the classical linear momentum and angular momentum came directly from \textit{dynamical} laws (Bianchi identities) on the evolution of the Weyl tensor.
+When `viewed' from a Bondi coordinate and tetrad system, this led to an expression for the real center of mass of the gravitating system and a kinematic expression for the total angular momentum (including intrinsic spin and orbital angular momentum), as seen from null infinity.
+It is interesting to observe that the \textit{kinematical} expressions for the classical linear momentum and angular momentum came directly from the gravitational \textit{dynamical} laws (Bianchi identities) for the evolution of the Weyl tensor.

-\item From the real parts of one of the asymptotic Bianchi identities, Equation~(\ref{AsyBI1}), we found the standard kinematic expression for the Bondi linear momentum, $P=M\xi_{R}^{\prime}+ \dots$ with extra terms $\frac{2q^{2}}{3c^{3}}v_{R}^{k\,\prime}$ and the Mathisson--Papapetrou spin coupling, among others.
+\item From the real parts of one of the asymptotic Bianchi identities, Eq.~(\ref{AsyBI1}), we found the standard kinematic expression for the Bondi linear momentum, $P=M\xi_{R}^{\prime}+\dots$, with the radiation reaction term $\frac{2q^{2}}{3c^{3}}v_{R}^{k\,\prime}$ among others.
 The imaginary part was the angular momentum conservation law with a very natural looking flux expression of the form: